 Adverts are placed in the local papers and there are a number of property or lettings agents in the city.

 Agents or landlords may charge a refundable holding deposit (maximum one week's rent), and you normally have to pay a refundable deposit (maximum five weeks' rent) before moving in.

 Most landlords let properties for 6 or 12 months at a time.

-We may be able to offer assistance to help people secure accommodation.
+If you are under threat of homelessness we may be able to offer assistance to help you retain your home or secure other accommodation.

 - How to rent – a guide for current and prospective tenants